Creating

 Here’s the Pitch—It’s a Hit!
 Crafting Your Novel's Pitch Line

-A pitch means several things (the terminology is used interchangeably), so let's clarify first.
-A one-line pitch is the elevator pitch.
 It's what you say when someone asks "what's your book about?"
-A hook is similar, usually a one-line description of the novel that captures the twist or reason that makes it unique or compelling.
 A pitch paragraph is the entire description of the novel (and the bulk of your query).
 A query hook is the same thing.
-Today.
-I'm talking about one-lines pitches.
+I'm talking about one-lines pitches in this article.
 They can be either spoken or written.

-Okies, now let’s look at what makes a good one-line pitch.
+Now let’s look at what makes a good one-line pitch.

-One sentence usually, because you have to be able to whip that sucker out every time someone asks, “So what’s your book about?”
+One sentence usually, because you have to be able to whip that sucker out every time someone asks, “So, what’s your book about?”
 This holds true even after you publish (actually, even more so after you publish).

 The story of a girl who travels a magical land with three new friends and discovers there’s no place like home.
 Or…